-Similar in shape and made out of similar ingredients, ravioli and pierogi are two definitely similar types of pasta, but they are most certainly not the same.
-They are close and distant cousins at the same time, sharing the same ancestry, but developed in different directions.
+Even though I am more used to ravioli, I have recently started exploring all similar pasta types — this is how I came across pierogi.
+Similar in shape and made out of similar ingredients, ravioli and pierogi are two similar pasta delicacies, but they are most certainly not the same.
+They are close and distant cousins at the same time, sharing the same ancestry, but having developed in different directions.
 So, what are the differences between pierogi and ravioli?

 Pierogi are Eastern European, while ravioli are Italian.
 They use the same dough but contain different fillings and are differently cooked.
 The traditional ravioli filling is ricotta cheese, and pierogi are filled with potatoes.
 Both come in many variations.

 Both ravioli and pierogi are delicious, but they are different in taste and texture.
 Some love them both, but others are more inclined towards one or the other.
 Therefore, in the following paragraphs, I will explain the differences between ravioli and pierogi.
-Knowing the differences between pierogi and ravioli will save you time and regret ordering the one you don’t like.
+Knowing the differences between pierogi and ravioli will make you a bit smarter when preparing them for your guests.
+So, let’s dive in!

 Appearance

 Even though they seem similar, their appearances still give them out, so it is virtually impossible to mistake pierogi for ravioli and vice versa.
-Ravioli are square-shaped pasta pieces with a circle-shaped filling bump in the middle.
+Ravioli is Italian square-shaped pasta pieces with a circle-shaped filling bump in the middle.

-Pierogi are the Eastern European cousin of ravioli, given that they have the same base dough.
-Pierogi are half-moon shaped, and they are very similar to panzerotti both in shape and texture.
-You may as well call them the Eastern European version of panzerotti.
+Pierogi is the Eastern European cousin of ravioli, given that they have the same base dough.
+It’s a half-moon-shaped type of pasta, and very similar to panzerotti both in shape and texture.
+You may as well call it the Eastern European version of panzerotti.

-In terms of size, pierogi are slightly larger than ravioli.
-They are considered finger foods, as opposed to ravioli, which are more of an ingredient than a dish in itself.
+In terms of size, pierogi is slightly larger than ravioli.
+It’s considered finger food, as opposed to ravioli, which is more of an ingredient than a dish in itself.

-Ravioli are soft and smooth to the touch with a visibly gentle texture and a light beige color.
-Pierogi have a rougher texture and are golden brown in color.
+Ravioli is soft and smooth to the touch with a visibly gentle texture and a light beige color.
+Pierogi has a rougher texture and is golden brown in color.

 Dough